NaluKit/nalu/etc/wiki/17 Migration v1 to v2.md

 2. **RouterStateEvent**: `com.github.nalukit.nalu.client.router.event` -> `com.github.nalukit.nalu.client.event`

 ## Removed features
-The following from version 1.x have been removed:
+The following features from version 1.x have been removed:

 1. **errorRoute**: See error handling doc for more informations on how to migrate (ToDo: here add link)
+2. **plugins**: See Multi Module Project (ToDo: here add link)